chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/index.md

 protocol and directly communicating with ChirpStack).

-The aim of this component is to extend LoRaWAN<sup>&reg;</sup> coverage, for example in very remote areas.
+The aim of this component is to extend LoRaWAN<sup>&reg;</sup> coverage, by adding LoRa gateways that are not connected to the internet which will repeat uplink and downlink LoRaWAN payloads.
+This can be useful in remote areas where internet coverage is sparse.
 This solution is different from the  LoRa Alliance Relay Protocol, as no software implementation changes are required in the device stack.

 It is possible that there are multiple Relay Gateways inbetween the End-Device and the Border Gateway.
 The technical limitation is 8 hops (the first Relay